 That’s another of Brian Dean’s world-famous techniques to engage users through the end of your content.

-He suggests sprinkling the following words and phrases throughout your content, that keeping pushing users down to the end:
+He suggests sprinkling the following (and skid loads of other) words and phrases throughout your content that keep pushing users down to the end:

 - Here’s the thing: